 When a DSLR or even a mirrorless camera is simply too big to take with you, the Canon G1 X Mark III delivers the quality you want in a form factor you can actually carry.
-It puts an APS-C sensor, the same size and 24MP resolution as in the M5 and Rebel T7i above, into a compact point-and-shoot body, making it ideal for advanced photographers who don’t want to haul around a ton of gear all the time.
+The APS-C sensor is the same size and 24MP resolution as in the M5 and Rebel T7i above, but the body is that of a point-and-shoot, making it ideal for advanced photographers who don’t want to haul around a ton of gear all the time.
 The G1 X Mark III combines that sensor with a built-in 24-72mm (full-frame equivalent) f/2.8-5.6 lens.
 Dual Pixel autofocus is also included, so you should be able to shoot quickly from the hip for all those sneaky street shots and candid moments.

 Read more about the Canon PowerShot G1 X Mark III

 - The best camera phones in 2023: our top 9 photography picks